Student Leadership

 Student Union

 The student union is a re-packaged and re-launched Haggerston version of what many might know as the student council.
 A range of students from different year groups from Year 7 to Year 10 are involved in this important role.
 As with seniors, students had to apply in writing for this position and successfully complete a training course.
 At Haggerston we believe time and effort needs to be spent in preparing for a responsibility as important as the student voice.
-The training enables students to feel confident about the unions’ purpose.
-We talked about being a role model both in and out of school.
-We have looked at different ways of collecting information and how listening to others is as important as speaking.
+The new Student Union is coordinated by our Future Leaders in the Sixth Form who lead and ‘chair’ these meetings.
 So far, the student union has worked on the Mental Health and Well-being section of our school website as they advised staff on the design and necessary ingredients of this part of our school website.
-Furthermore, it has also advised staff on issues to do with well-being and their experiences of school via an online survey portal- these results were shared with staff and the WAMHS(Well-being and Mental Health) working group.
 As with all roles of responsibility, the union members are recognisable by the shield badge on their blazers.

 Buddies